aliyun/terraform-provider-alibabacloudstack/website/docs/d/elasticsearch_zones.html.markdown

 ---
 subcategory: "Elasticsearch"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_elasticsearch_zones"
+page_title: "Alibabacloudstack: alibabacloudstack_elasticsearch_zones"
-sidebar_current: "docs-apsarastack-datasource-elasticsearch-zones"
+sidebar_current: "docs-alibabacloudstack-datasource-elasticsearch-zones"
 description: |-
     Provides a list of availability zones for Elasticsearch that can be used by an Alibaba Cloud account.
 ---

-# apsarastack\_elasticsearch\_zones
+# alibabacloudstack\_elasticsearch\_zones

 This data source provides availability zones for Elasticsearch that can be accessed by an Alibaba Cloud account within the region configured in the provider.